frankverhoeven/fv-community-news/readme.txt

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-community-news/ "FV Community News on WordPress Trac").

+= 3.0.1 =

+* Fix an issue that caused post thumbnails to display twice on certain themes.

 = 3.0 =